-FIGURE 8-7.
+FIGURE 8-6.
 VALVE SPRING COMPRESSOR

-FIGURE 8-8.
+FIGURE 8-7.
 VALVE ASSEMBLY

-- 4. Place the valve spring plate (Figure 8-8, Item B) in position. - 5.
-Install a new valve stem seal (Figure 8-8, Item C) on the valve guide making sure it is correctly located over the guide and is not distorted.
-The valve guide seals are installed on both valve guides and must be pressed on until the shoulder is 12 mm (0.47 in) above the machined face of the cylinder head (Figure 8-9). - 6.
-Install the valve spring (Figure 8-8, Item D) and spring carrier (Item E). - 7.
-Fit the adaptor (Figure 8-7, Item A) over the valve spring carrier with the two indentations facing outwards. - 8.
-Push down on the tool lever until the keepers (Figure 8-8, Item F) can be inserted in position with their tops slightly sunk in the valve spring carrier. - 9.
+- 4. Place the valve spring plate (Figure 8-7, Item B) in position. - 5.
+Install a new intake valve stem oil seal (Figure 8-7, Item C) on the valve making sure it is correctly located over the guide and is not distorted. - 6.
+Install the valve spring (Figure 8-7, Item D) and spring carrier (Item E). - 7.
+Fit the adaptor (Figure 8-6, Item A) over the valve spring carrier with the two indentations facing outwards. - 8.
+Push down on the tool lever until the keepers (Figure 8-7, Item F) can be inserted in position with their tops slightly sunk in the valve spring carrier. - 9.
 Gently release the tool and check that the keepers are positioned correctly.